boschresearch/vitemi/model/micro/readme.md

 # Micromechanical modeling

 The micromechanical model features the meshed grain morphology in an elastic embedding.
-In addtion to the setup for the crystal plasticity (CP) model, it is described in the following.
+In addition to the setup for the crystal plasticity (CP) model, it is described in the following.
 The latter is integrated into ABAQUS by a user material subroutine (UMAT).

 ## Simulation model